Getting To Know The MutationObserver API

 Trusted by 200,000+ folks.

+DOM changes can be frequent, and as a result, there are instances where your app might need to respond to a specific change to the DOM.
 Monitoring for changes to the DOM is sometimes needed in complex web apps and frameworks.
-By means of explanations along with interactive demos, this article will show you how you can use the MutationObserver API to make observing for DOM changes relatively easy.
+By means of explanations along with interactive demos, Louis Lazaris will show you how you can use the MutationObserver API to make observing for DOM changes relatively easy.

 In complex web apps, DOM changes can be frequent.
 As a result, there are instances where your app might need to respond to a specific change to the DOM.